Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Department of Premier and Cabinet currently provide administrative support for the Trust.

-The ANZAC Day Trust Grants Program is now closed for 2017.
+The ANZAC Day Trust Grants Program is now open.

 For further information please contact Communities Tasmania on 1800 204 224.